lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/hiveMetaindexLocationCommand.svg" target="./diagrams/hiveMetaindexLocationCommand.svg" alt="syntax diagram for alter table set location command" layout="@break@" -->

 This command lets you define a location for this specified Hive table.
-If you change it later, {{site.data.keyword.sqlquery_short}} will not find the index metadata anymore.
+If you change it later, {{site.data.keyword.sqlquery_short}} does not find the index metadata anymore.
 Existing index metadata on previous location is not dropped, therefore you can always switch back to the old location when needed.

 ```sql
 -- set the index location for the table CUSTOMERS_PARTITIONED